cesanta/mongoose/docs/README.md

 ### Packed filesystem

-Mongoose
-has a filesystem abstraction layer.
-By default, a POSIX filesystem, a FatFS filesystem, and a "packed" filesystem are implemented.

-A packed filesystem allow to "pack" filesystem into single file, for example, into executable or flashable image - and files will be hardcoded into the binary, making it possible to e.g. serve files on devices with no filesystem, or be resilient to filesystem issues:
+A packed filesystem allow to "pack" filesystem into a C file which then can be compiled into the binary, forming a read-only file system.
+This makes it possible to serve files on devices with no filesystem.
+Even on devices with a filesystem, packing some files like Web UI can be beneficial to be resilient to filesystem errors.

 <img src="images/packed.svg" alt="packed filesystem" />